Skin Care and Aging

 Older people may bruise more easily than younger people.
 It can take longer for these bruises to heal.
 Some medicines or illnesses may also cause bruising.
 Talk to your doctor if you see bruises and don’t know how you got them, especially on parts of your body usually covered by clothing.

 Over time, skin begins to wrinkle.
 Things in the environment, like ultraviolet (UV) light from the sun, can make the skin less elastic.
 Gravity can cause skin to sag and wrinkle.
 Certain habits, like smoking, also can wrinkle the skin.

 Age spots, once called “liver spots,” are flat, brown spots often caused by years in the sun.
 They are bigger than freckles and commonly show up on areas like the face, hands, arms, back, and feet.
-Using a broad-spectrum sunscreen that helps protect against two types of the sun’s rays may prevent more age spots.
+Using a broad-spectrum sunscreen that helps protect against two types of the sun’s rays (UVA and UVB) may prevent more age spots.